holidayextras/holidayextras.github.com/_posts/2015-06-04-whitelabelling-with-browserify.md

 To do this normally using we'd have to write two versions of `foo.js` and two versions of `bar.js` and bundle them separately.
 In this example this isn't too much of a problem.
 But consider instead that we have an e-commerce website and we want to be able to sell under different brand names.
 Our templates might be React components and we might require a header in these that we want to change depending on the brand that is requested.
 Suddenly the problem is not so trivial.

 You could write an `if` statement which decides which brand you're on and loads the correct header, but that means sending every whitelabel and every iteration of your site to the client.
-This will massively bloat your bundled js for code your customers aren't even using.
+This will massively bloat your bundled js with code your customers aren't even using.

-Instead lets consider an alternative: redirecting the require statement.
+Instead let's consider an alternative: redirecting the require statement.

 *This might sound dangerous to begin with, but stay with me.*

 Using [*Redirectify*](https://www.npmjs.com/package/redirectify), a Browserify transform, we can specify files which override those which are required in the normal dependency tree.

-Lets see an example:
+Let's see an example:

 `foo.js` and `bar.js` remain the same, but we create a third file called `alt_bar.js`: